Spanish Civil War: Spanish Revolution

 Arming the workers' movements and formation of militias, especially in Aragon and Catalonia which were anarchist strongholds, led to a vast social revolution in which the workers and peasants implemented socialist organizational principles, such as collective farming and collective democratic management of the industry and seized economic affairs and political power at local levels.
-The revolutionary management principles continued to evolve as much as the Republican zone existed, until the end of the civil war with the victory of the Nationalists.
+The revolutionary management principles continued to evolve as long as the Republican zone existed, until the end of the civil war with the victory of the Nationalists.
 While the revolution did not overthrow the Republican parliamentary state, initially the revolutionaries regarded it as a means of maintaining foreign relations and propaganda rather than an actual authority, and it was paralyzed, while the power was held by local committees and councils parallel to the Republican government.
 This socioeconomic and political transformation is referred to as the Spanish Revolution or the July Revolution.

 The revolution was pluralist in its nature, and the political factions participating in it were competitive or even hostile to each other.
 The main efforts of social and political reorganization were carried out by the anarcho-syndicalists of the National Confederation of Labour and the Iberian Anarchist Federation (CNT-FAI), the revolutionary Marxist socialists of the General Union of Workers (UGT) and the Spanish Socialist Workers' Party (PSOE), and the anti-Stalinist communists of the Workers' Party of Marxist Unification (POUM).
 Stalinist communists of the Communist Party of Spain campaigned against the radical social reorganization and the loss of civil property rights, but also participated in the collectivization of agriculture in some areas along with the Republican Left; the revolutionaries were opposed by the moderates within the PSOE and the Republican Left along with the Communist Party, who sought to restore the authority of the Republican government; revolutionaries within the PSOE sought an authority of a transitional state.